diptidhole/Rhythm_Realm_Music_Webapp/README.md

 # Rhythm_Realm_Music_Webapp
-Welcome to my personal, full-stack software engineering project!
+Welcome to my personal, full-stack project!

 Rhythm Realm is a Music playing webapp that stores your songs, playlists, and preferences.